tiny-pilot/style-guides/README.md

 #### Cross-referencing issues

 If the PR resolves a bug, include a line after the prose description that says `Fixes #XXX` where `XXX` is the number of the Github issue it resolves.
-Doing this lets Github auto-close the associated issue when we merge the PR.
+The `Fixes #XXX` syntax tells Github to auto-close the associated issue when we merge the PR.

 If the PR is related to an issue but doesn't fix it, add a line that says `Related #XXX` so that Github cross-references the PR from the associated bug.